 Original title: Mezipřistání

-shortlisted for European Union Prize for Literature (results to be announced on 18th May, 2021) and Magnesia Litera in the Prose category 2020 (results to be announced on 8th June, 2021)
+shortlisted for European Union Prize for Literature 2021 and Magnesia Litera in the Prose category 2020 (results to be announced on 8th June, 2021)

 Rights sold to: